On some perturbation properties of nonsmooth optimization on Riemannian manifolds with applications: Numerical experiments

-Based on Proposition \ref{pro:kkt-r-linear}, we are able to verify the convergence rate by using the KKT residual $R(x,y)$.
-In this section, we will present numerical experiments on fixed rank manifold and Stiefel manifold, and illustrate the local linear rate when the M-SSOSC is satisfied.
-All codes are implemented in Matlab (R2021b) and all the numerical experiments are run under a 64-bit MacOS on an Intel Cores i5 2.4GHz CPU with 16GB of memory.
+In this section, we present numerical experiments on the fixed-rank manifold under the M-SOSC and M-SRCQ conditions, and on the Stiefel manifold under the M-SSOSC condition.
+These experiments illustrate the local convergence rates established in Theorems~\ref{thm:con-rsqp} and \ref{thm:conv-rate-ralm}.
+The codes were implemented in Matlab (R2021b), and all experiments were performed on a 64-bit MacOS system with an Intel Cores i5 2.4GHz CPU and 16GB of memory.